-In The Takeaway Somm, we ask one Adelaide sommelier to pair a South Australian wine with the most-ordered item on the delivery app of their choice.
+We've asked an Adelaide sommelier to pair wine with the most-ordered item on the delivery app of their choice.
 In the first edition, The Fruitful Pursuit's Tyler Grace Austin pairs wine to a lunchtime staple (and hangover cure).

 Sommelier Tyler Grace Austin moved to Adelaide in 2020 from her home state of Queensland.
 She’s helped run Taste Champagne in Australia and internationally, and she currently runs events with The Fruitful Pursuit.